patching...

 Won international competition

-Last year, the 50-voice chorus was awarded second place medals in the mid-size chorus division of Sweet Adelines International’s annual contest, held October 2011 in Houston, Texas.
+Last year, the 50-voice chorus was awarded second place medals in the mid-size chorus division of

 The chorus is preparing to participate in Sweet Adeline International's Greater New York Region's annual competition March 24 in Philadelphia.